LiaoEuan/SincAlignNet/README.md

 # SincAlignNet
-SincAlignNet is a novel framework for auditory attention detection that aligns EEG and audio features using an improved SincNet and contrastive learning.
-Achieving state-of-the-art accuracy on KUL and DTU datasets, it supports efficient low-density EEG decoding for practical neuro-guided hearing aids.
+This implementation is based on the SincAlignNet model from the paper 'Frequency-Based Alignment of EEG and Audio Signals Using Contrastive Learning and SincNet for Auditory Attention Detection'.
+SincAlignNet is an innovative framework for auditory attention detection that aligns EEG and audio features by leveraging an enhanced version of SincNet along with contrastive learning.
+It achieves state-of-the-art accuracy on the KUL and DTU datasets and supports efficient low-density EEG decoding, making it suitable for practical neuro-guided hearing aids.

 ![image](https://github.com/user-attachments/assets/9195f49b-9458-496f-806a-38a7c2a9bbaf)